Frequently Asked Questions

 An APN, or Assessor’s Parcel Number, is assigned to real estate to identify and track property.
 In the U.S., APNs are typically assigned by the local taxing authority, such as the city or county within which the property is located.
 Maps showing the parcel numbers are maintained in map books by the County Assessor.

-We urge all prospective buyers to research the property of interest and physically examine it, if possible, prior to bidding or purchasing.
+We urge all prospective buyers to research their property of interest and physically examine it, if possible, prior to bidding or purchasing.

 Most of the land we sell on our government auction site is raw land, which means it is completely undeveloped and has no buildings or any physical structures on it.
 If you are want to learn more about the terrain (timber, mountain, desert, coastal, plains, etc.) or features of the land (on or near a body of water, forest, nature preserve, hunting grounds, etc.) that are not provided in our description, you should use the APN to call the County Assessor’s office and obtain additional specifics about the land.
 If you do not see a phone number for the assessor’s office in the listing, you can find it in the Due Diligence section of our web site—How to Buy > Researching Before You Buy > State and County Resource reference.